Andorra & Occitania

-- Nine nights’ accommodation with three nights in Couiza, four in Andorra, two in Foix.
+- Nine nights’ accommodation with one night in Toulouse, three in Couiza, three in Andorra, and two in Foix.

 - Charming hotels, including a converted French Chateau (see ‘Hotels’ tab above).

-- All breakfasts and six evening meals, with three nights free to enjoy local restaurants.
+- All breakfasts and six evening meals, with two nights free to enjoy local restaurants.

 - Daily excursions with all transport, entrances and guiding.